DIY or hire?

 Once I decided to change domain names from the name of my first book to my author name (probably sensible), however, I realized that I needed a new domain package as well.
 The initial set up is easy and cheap enough: buying the domain name of your choosing shouldn't cost more than $20 a year often less, and a basic package with more than enough space shouldn't cost more than $150 often less.

 Sidebar!
 Looking to help improve the general style of my existing website.
-Reactions on the whole design of http://bluegrasssodinstalled.ca?
-Actually a dependable lawn installation service if ever needed inside the whole Alberta locale.
+Reactions on the whole design of https://allbritemaintenance.com/?
+Actually an extraordinary window cleaning service in Philadelphia that cares if ever needed inside the whole PENNSYLVANIA locale.
 Value an opinion.
 With thanks!

 The benefits of this are immediately obvious and compelling: instead of myoldname.wordpress.com, I now have mynewname.com at only a negligible cost, but more than many bloggers are willing to invest in for some reason: perhaps they just want to try it out for a while and then just end up staying with what they know for ages.
 It could also be that there are some real advantages to being with WordPress.com and bloggers don't want to give them up; I have noticed a few things myself, such as the twitter and facebook comment form they released earlier this year.
 Anyway